Machine Learning Systems: A Survey from a Data-Oriented Perspective: Open Research Challenges

-In the previous section, we observe that the DOA principles are not widely adopted while they actually offer the desired properties that enable systems to achieve demanding requirements at deployment.
-We believe more research efforts are needed to advance the community's understanding of why and how to build DOA systems and take advantage of the capabilities they provide.
-This section highlights new and exciting opportunities for DOA research and development.
+In the previous section, we observed that while the DOA principles offer the desired properties that enable ML-based systems to achieve demanding requirements at deployment, their adoption rates are mostly low.
+More research efforts are needed to advance the community's understanding of DOA, its strengths and weaknesses, why and how to build DOA systems, and the advantages of the capabilities DOA offers.
+Table~\ref{tab:open-challenges} summarises the identified DOA limitations from our survey.
+The rest of this section discusses them and formulates future research directions accordingly.